 Southwestern Adventist University transcript services are provided by Parchment Exchange - including request and payment.
 The link to this service is located on the web portal.
 Costs: electronic transcripts - \$5, paper mailed transcripts - \$7, and additional charges for overnight and international mailings.
-Currently enrolled Southwestern students and Southwestern Union Conference Teachers need to contact the Student Records Office at 817-202-6200.
 A transcript is collateral for any unpaid student account balance.
 Transcripts and diplomas are not released